simonpasquier/influxdb_exporter/README.md

 [line protocol][line_protocol] via a HTTP API, transforms them and exposes them for consumption by Prometheus.

+This exporter supports float, int and boolean fields.
+Tags are converted to Prometheus labels.

+The exporter also listens on a UDP socket, port 9122 by default.

+## Alternatives

 If you are sending data to InfluxDB in Graphite or Collectd formats, see the [graphite_exporter][graphite_exporter] and [collectd_exporter][collectd_exporter] respectively.